Vélodrome Buffalo and Stade Buffalo: The second velodrome

 Le Stade Buffalo was near Paris, at Montrouge.

 It opened on 24 September 1922 and was demolished in 1957.
 It could accommodate 30,000 spectators for football matches and 40,000 for boxing matches.
 It housed a concrete cycling track.
 It continued to occasionally host the Bol d'Or cycle race.

+It hosted 4 significant boxing matches from 1922-1924.
+Most notably Georges Carpentier vs. Battling Siki for the World Light-Heavyweight Championship.

 This stadium hosted three international football matches: on 13 January 1924 France beat Belgium 2–0 in front of 27,000 spectators; on 21 February 1921 they beat Ireland 4-0 and on 7 December 1930 they drew 2–2 with Belgium.

+From 1929 until 1937, the stadium hosted the Dirt Track Championnat du Monde (an early version of the Speedway World Championship and rival of the Star Riders' Championship).
+The motorcycle speedway was held on an oval track measuring a distance of 382 metres.
+The stadium also held international fixtures between France and England and the last recorded fixture was in 1949.

-On 2 January 1938 the stadium hosted the inaugural rugby league test match between Australia and France, won 35-6 by Australia.
+On 2 January 1938, the stadium hosted the inaugural rugby league test match between Australia and France, won 35-6 by Australia.